CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### HTML
 ![HTML](./asset/img/html.gif)

-> Using html tag just like in your coding editor.
 > Right-click and clcik _Add Html_, and put the name of what you want to add in your component.
+>> Just use html tag just like in your coding editor.
-> Please remember it, if you don't intput the name, it will be not added.
+>> Please remember it, if you don't intput the name, it will be not added.
 Just like at the Components tab.

 ### Reactstrap
 ![ReactStrap](./asset/img/reactStrap.gif)